 The review therefore recognised that each priority needs a 'home' and a line of sight to the Cardiff PSB or Cardiff & Vale RPB.

-Where the RPB is proposed to lead on oversight and delivery of partnership priorities (in Well-being Objectives 1 and 2) this is clearly identified within the Well-being Plan.
+Where the RPB is proposed to lead on oversight and delivery of partnership priorities (in Wellbeing Objective 1 and 2) this is clearly identified within the Well-being Plan.
+Furthermore, an outline of delivery arrangements can be found at Appendix E.